Thinking about adoption?

 15. What about adoption by step-parents?

-16. I am a foster carer; can I adopt the child in my care?
+16. I am a foster carer; can I apply to adopt the child in my care?

 18. Does Adoption Services have any involvement in adult adoptions?